White Sox open crucial stretch with loss to Twins

-The White Sox are entering a stretch of games that could determine their 2022 prospects.
+The White Sox are entering a stretch of games that might determine their 2022 prospects.
+The first test didn’t go well.

-Minnesota scored four times in the 10th inning to beat the Sox 6-3 on Monday.
-Johnny Cueto contributed six innings of two-run ball and Jose Abreu hit a solo home run, but Byron Buxton and questionable baserunning from the home team allowed Minnesota to take a 5 1/2-game lead over the Sox in the AL Central.
+The Twins scored four times in the 10th inning Monday to beat the Sox 6-3.
+Starter Johnny Cueto allowed two runs in six innings and Jose Abreu hit a solo home run, but Byron Buxton and questionable baserunning from the home team enabled the Twins to take a 5 1/2-game lead over the Sox in the American League Central.

-Buxton, who hit a two-run homer in the fifth, got the Twins out of a jam in the seventh after Yoan Moncada singled to tie the game at 2.
-With no outs and pinch-runner Adam Engel at second and Moncada at first, Buxton ran down A.J.
+Buxton, who hit a two-run homer in the fifth, got the Twins out of a jam after Yoan Moncada had singled to tie the score at 2 in the seventh.
+With pinch runner Adam Engel at second and Moncada at first with no outs, Buxton ran down A.J.
 Pollock’s drive to deep center.
-Engel and Moncada apparently didn’t think the ball would be caught, and were both out on a triple play.
+Engel and Moncada apparently didn’t think the ball would be caught, and both were out on a triple play.

-The Sox got the tying run to the plate in the bottom of the 10th but Tim Anderson struck out against Jhoan Duran, starting this stretch of divisional games on a sour note.
+The Sox got the tying run to the plate in the 10th, but Tim Anderson struck out against Jhoan Duran, starting this stretch of 15 division games in a row leading into the All-Star break on a sour note.

-“We have 80-plus games left, and we have to play hard every single game,” Cueto said through a translator. “[Minnesota is] leading the division.
-It’s going to be what we do against our division rivals.”
+‘‘We have 80-plus games left, and we have to play hard every single game,’’ Cueto said through a translator. ‘‘[The Twins are] leading the division.
+It’s going to be what we do against our division rivals.’’

-The Sox entered this key stretch coming off a three-game sweep of the Giants but still in third place behind Minnesota and the Guardians with the All-Star break and trade deadline looming.
-But to Engel, that doesn’t mean the Sox must play with more urgency than before.
+The Sox entered this key stretch coming off a three-game sweep of the Giants but still in third place behind the Twins and Guardians in the division with the trade deadline looming Aug.
+2. To Engel, however, that doesn’t mean the Sox must play with more urgency than before.

-Sox manager Tony La Russa was ejected in the top of the 10th for arguing balls and strikes.
+Manager Tony La Russa was ejected in the 10th for arguing balls and strikes.

-Back from the injured list, Liam Hendriks struck out the side in the eighth inning.
+Back from the 15-day IL, closer Liam Hendriks struck out the side in the eighth.

 Injury updates